hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ### Run The Installer - Online

-If your instance can access the internet, you should run the Online install mode.
+If your instance can access the Internet, use the Online install mode.

 1. From a shell on your instance:
   * To execute the installer directly, run `curl https://install.terraform.io/ptfe/stable | sudo bash`